codesign-at-unisq/.github/profile/README.md

 - Avoid large branches which diverge significantly from the `main` branch.
 Merge frequently with each new feature to maintain capability.
 - Try and include test modules for key features.
 We are typically poor at this, but it will be beneficial for a large and complex toolchain.
 - Any breaking changes which affect existing APIs shuold be clearly communicated with the group.
+- Use of GitHub issues and discussion on individual repos is encouraged.
+It provides a record of discussion and changes for everyone in the co-design group.

 #### Discussion points
 - Should the aerodynamic repos (panel method, CFD, and gradients) be combined into a single repo?
 Pros: simplicity when coding.
 Cons: Requires more strict git workflow adhereance to prevent merge conflicts.
 Leaning towards mutliple smaller repos as we are not git masters.